mulder21c/adg/pages/knowledge/aria/purpose/README.md

 To make things even trickier, ARIA support among browsers and screen readers varies a lot.
 While some may support a tablist (or autocomplete) pattern, others may not.

 Even those claiming to support a pattern are prone to being buggy.
-This is particularly true regarding ARIA roles: as soon as the `role` attribute is used, unexpected things may happen (if you are really curious and want to learn more about this, skip ahead and read [How screen readers work - and why they seem so buggy](/knowledge/screen-readers/so-buggy)).
+This is particularly true regarding ARIA roles: as soon as the `role` attribute is used, unexpected things may happen (정말 궁금하고 이에 대해 더 배우고 싶다면, skip ahead and read [How screen readers work - and why they seem so buggy](/knowledge/screen-readers/so-buggy)).

 As such, there are only few examples of ARIA widgets available on the web that truly work in all major browsers and screen readers.
 And those existing ones often need a lot of complex code to work around known problems.